Get insider access

 Build Quality

-The Shure SE215, like the rest of the SE lineup, have good build quality for an in-ear design.
-They have a thick, durable cable, and decently dense earbuds.
-The cable is also removable, which is relatively rare for in-ears and make the headphones a lot more durable since you can always buy a replacement if the cable gets damaged by regular wear and tear.
-You can even purchase an adapter cable to make them wireless.
+The Shure SE215 have very good build quality.
+Their plastic feels dense and sturdy.
+They have a thick and durable cable.
+The cable is also removable with sturdy MMCX connectors, which used to be relatively rare for in-ears that weren't flagships, but it's increasingly common.
+This extends the life of the earphones since you can always buy a replacement if the cable gets damaged by regular wear and tear.
 Unfortunately, no extra cables are provided in the box, which is somewhat disappointing.
-You can also check out the TIN Audio T3, BGVP DM6, or KZ AS10 if you want equally well-built in-ears, with a slightly more unique look.
+You can also check out the TIN Audio T3 or KZ AS10 if you want equally well-built in-ears with a slightly more unique look.

 7.5